Combine your accounting knowledge with investigative skills with a certificate in forensic accounting from George Mason University.

 Dive into the emerging field of forensic accounting with a Mason’s graduate certificate in forensic accounting.
 Forensic accountants are employed by public accounting firms’ forensic accounting divisions; by consulting firms specializing in risk consulting and forensic accounting services; or by lawyers, law enforcement agencies, insurance companies, government organizations, or financial institutions.
 Due to heightened awareness and growing intolerance of fraudulent activity, demand for forensic accountants is rapidly increasing.

 Students with a bachelor's degree in accounting can use this certificate program as a means of obtaining the necessary 150 hours of academic credit to qualify for a CPA license.
-Students who complete at least two forensic accounting certificate courses with grades of B or better will have their application requirements for Mason’s master’s in accounting program reduced, and certificate course credits can be applied towards your master’s in accounting degree requirements upon acceptance.
+Students who complete at least two forensic accounting certificate courses with grades of B or better will have their application requirements for our master’s in accounting program reduced, and certificate course credits can be applied towards your master’s in accounting degree requirements upon enrollment.

 Request More Information